 if the personal data are not collected from the data subject: All available information on the origin of the data

-the existence of automated decision-making, including profiling, in accordance with Article 22(1) and (4) of the DS Block Exemption Regulation and, at least in these cases, meaningful information on the logic involved, the scope and the intended effects of such processing on the data subject
+the existence of automated decision-making, including profiling, pursuant to Article 22(1) and (4) of the GDPR and, at least in these cases, meaningful information about the logic involved and the scope and intended effects of such processing for the data subject

-The data subject also has the right to know whether personal data have been transferred to a third country or to an international organisation.
-If this is the case, the data subject shall also have the right to obtain information on the appropriate safeguards in connection with the transfer.
+Furthermore, the data subject has the right to be informed whether personal data have been transferred to a third country or to an international organisation.
+If this is the case, the data subject also has the right to obtain information on the appropriate safeguards in connection with the transfer.

-If a data subject wishes to exercise this right of access, he or she may at any time contact a member of staff of the controller.
+If a data subject wishes to exercise this right of access, he or she may, at any time, contact any employee of the controller.

-Any person concerned by the processing of personal data has the right, granted by the European directive and regulation maker, to request the rectification without delay of inaccurate personal data concerning him or her.
-Furthermore, the data subject shall have the right, having regard to the purposes of the processing, to request the completion of incomplete personal data, including by means of a supplementary declaration, taking into account the purposes of the processing.
+Any person concerned by the processing of personal data shall have the right granted by the European Directive and the Regulation to obtain the rectification without delay of inaccurate personal data relating to him or her.
+Furthermore, the data subject has the right to request the completion of incomplete personal data, including by means of a supplementary declaration, taking into account the purposes of the processing.

-If a data subject wishes to exercise this right of rectification, he or she may at any time contact a member of staff of the controller.
+If a data subject wishes to exercise this right of rectification, he or she may, at any time, contact any employee of the controller.

-Any person data subject to the processing of personal data shall have the right, granted by the European directive and regulation, to require the controller to erase without delay personal data concerning him which are subject to one of the following conditions and to the extent that the processing is not necessary:
+Any person concerned by the processing of personal data shall have the right, granted by the European Directive and the Regulation, to obtain from the controller the erasure without delay of personal data concerning him or her, where one of the following grounds applies and insofar as the processing is not necessary:

-Personal data have been collected or otherwise processed for purposes for which they are no longer necessary.
+The personal data were collected or otherwise processed for purposes for which they are no longer necessary.

 The personal data have been processed unlawfully.